 What size is a book cover?
 Learn all about industry-standard books cover dimensions in our guide!

 (Free trial/$9.99 month)

 A cheaper book cover maker by Adobe?
 Score!
 Well… maybe.
 If you don’t know a lick about design, Adobe is a good place to be.
 They’ve always got a wealth of resources, from how-to guides to blog posts packed with design inspiration.
-Adobe Spark's book cover maker and templates offer a solid tool.
-However, if you go with the free plan, you’ll be left with “Adobe Spark” logo on your finished product.
+Adobe Spark's book cover maker and templates offer a reliable tool.
+However, if you go with the free plan, you’ll be left with the “Adobe Spark” logo on your finished product.

-The premium plan is $9.99/month which — cheaper than most other Adobe options (see InDesign above).
+The premium plan is $9.99/month, which — cheaper than most other Adobe options (see InDesign above).
 However, unless you’re planning to use it to create promotional materials for your book (like images to post on social media), you’re probably better off sticking to a free option, such as Canva.

 Con: Free version doesn’t beat other free options out there.